shauryashaurya/ML_Intro/readme.md

 - Another: https://www.analyticsvidhya.com/glossary-of-common-statistics-and-machine-learning-terms/
 - Yet another: https://martin-thoma.com/ml-glossary/

-## Common Problems we try to solve

-- **Binary Classification**: put an example into one of 2 available classes, for e.g. Object of Type A or B, Student is proficient or not, Yes or Not
-- **Multi-class Classification**: put an example into one of many available classes, for e.g. each 'digit' in a set of handwritten numbers can be a class, now we need to predict which of the images belong to which class (and hence represents which number)
-- **Prediction or Regression**: Try and predict a value
-- **Ranking**: Rank courses, movies, web pages in order of relevance
-- ...others
-When we break machine learning problems this way, we give ourselves a method for measuring the error

-## Types
+## 'Paradigms' or Types

-Personally, you may not care about this *eventually*, but we humans learn by classifying, so here's a common way to bucket the problems of machine learning:
+You may not care about this *eventually*, but we humans learn by classifying, so here's a common way to bucket the problems of machine learning:

 - **Supervised learning**: Input a **vector**, find out what **class**/**lable** the vector belongs to using a **model**.
 Learn using existing **labelled** data where a variety of vectors have already been assigned labels.
 - **Unsupervised learning**: Input a vector, output a **transformed value** (or a vector) that solves a practical problem (for e.g. **clustering, outlier detection, dimensionality reduction** etc.).
 Learn using data that has no labels.